-All of the members of the Compensation Committee qualify as "Non-Employee Directors" under Rule 16b-3 under the Exchange Act and qualify as "outside directors" as defined in Section 162(m) of the Internal Revenue Code of 1986 (as amended, the "Code").
+All of the members of the Compensation Committee qualify as "Non-Employee Directors" under Rule 16b-3 under the Exchange Act and were qualified as "outside directors" as defined in Section 162(m) of the Internal Revenue Code of 1986 (as amended, the "Code").

-The Compensation Committee held four meetings during the year ended December 31, 2016 and is currently comprised of Messrs.
-Day (Chairman), Crisp, Daniels (effective March 1, 2017), Steward, Textor and Wisner and Ms. Clark.
+The Compensation Committee held five meetings during the year ended December 31, 2017 and is currently comprised of Messrs.
+Day (Chairman), Crisp, Daniels, Gaut, Textor and Wisner and Ms. Clark.